CrimsonVista/UTAustin-Courses/2020fa_cs361s/docs/cs361s_syllabus.md

 ## Exams

-There will be two in-class, midterm exams.
+There will be two midterm exams.
 The professor is still figuring out how to test the remote students and more information will be forthcoming.